How to Pay For Solar

 Power Purchase Agreements (PPAs) Within the framework of a PPA, the solar customer agrees to procure the solar energy generated by the photovoltaic (PV) system from the system proprietor at a predetermined price, spanning a specified number of years.
 The duration of a PPA typically spans between 10 to 25 years.

-Throughout the history of commercial solar endeavours, the solar power purchase agreement (PPA) has consistently held a prominent role in project financing.
-As Holloway underscores, within the commercial and industrial sector, PPAs remain “the foremost source of funding as far as my knowledge extends.”
+Throughout the history of commercial solar endeavors, the solar power purchase agreement (PPA) has consistently held a prominent role in project financing.
+As Holloway underscores, PPAs remain the foremost funding source within the commercial and industrial sectors.

 PPAs enjoy popularity for several other reasons.
 One notable feature is their potential to be structured without the customer’s initial payment requirement (i.e., no upfront payment).
 Moreover, the extended term of specific PPAs (e.g., 25 years) can facilitate lower payment obligations.